kuchingneko28/illumination-landingpage/README.md

 # Illumination Landingpage

-Trying to slicing my design from figma into real web.
+Trying to slice my design from figma into a real web.

 ## Screenshots